Gerald Haxton: Secrecy and arrest

 Maugham, and to a lesser extent Haxton, had been affected by the trial of Oscar Wilde.
-Common to men who were either homosexual or in the case of Maugham who had sexual relationships with both men and women (Maugham had had an affair with the actress Sue Jones before meeting Haxton and later had a child with Syrie Wellcome whom he married), neither spoke of their situation for fear of recrimination.
+Common to men who were either homosexual or, in the case of Maugham, bisexual (Maugham had had an affair with the actress Sue Jones before meeting Haxton and later had a child with Syrie Wellcome whom he married), neither spoke of their situation for fear of recrimination.

-However in November 1915 Haxton and another man, John Lindsell, were arrested in a Covent Garden hotel in London and charged with gross indecency.
-Military policemen, whilst looking for deserters, had burst into the hotel room of Haxton and Lindsell to find them committing a homosexual act that was not buggery.
-On December 7 that same year both men were indicted under the same law that had been used to prosecute Oscar Wilde.
-However, unlike Wilde, when the two men appeared in the Central Criminal Court at the Old Bailey on December 10 they were both acquitted.
+However, in November 1915, Haxton and another man, John Lindsell, were arrested in a Covent Garden hotel in London and charged with gross indecency.
+Military policemen, while looking for deserters, had burst into the hotel room of Haxton and Lindsell to find them committing a homosexual act that was not buggery.
+On December 7 that same year, both men were indicted under the same law that had been used to prosecute Wilde.
+However, unlike Wilde, when the two men appeared in the Central Criminal Court at the Old Bailey on December 10, they were both acquitted.